-% rsh nphost print staple=lefttop,outbin=finishershift < file1 ftp> put file1 staple=lefttop,outbin=finishershift
+% rsh nphost print staple=lefttop,outbin=finishershift < file1 ftp> put file1 staple=lefttop,outbin=finishershift s

-- rcp

-- % rcp file1 nphost:staple=lefttop,outbin=finishershift
+% rcp file1 nphost:staple=lefttop,outbin=finishershift

-- ftp

-☐ Available staple positions vary depending on type of installed output tray.
-For details about staple, see the manual that comes with this machine.
-The value or actions that can be selected differ depending on the model you are using.
+- ☐ Available staple positions vary depending on type of installed output tray.
+For details about staple, see the manual that comes with this machine. - ☐ The value or actions that can be selected differ depending on the model you are using.
+For details about available staple position, see the manual that comes with this printer.